Claudia Rufina: Early Christianity

 The second epistle to Timothy in the New Testament contains a passage which reads "Eubulus saluteth thee, and Pudens, and Linus, and Claudia, and all the brethren."
 It has long been conjectured that the Claudia and Pudens mentioned here may be the same as Claudia Rufina and her husband.
 William Camden's 1586 work Britannia makes this identification, citing John Bale and Matthew Parker.
 Camden's contemporary, the Vatican historian Caesar Baronius, came to the same conclusion in his Annales Ecclesiastici.
 In the 17th century James Ussher agreed, and identified the Linus mentioned as the early Bishop of Rome of that name (Pope Linus's mother's name is given as Claudia in the Apostolic Constitutions).
-John Williams made the same identification in the 19th century.
+John Williams made the same identification in the 19th century, and Welsh historian Peter C. Bartrum concurred in his 1993 Welsh Classical Dictionary.

 However, beyond the coincidence of names — the name Claudia was borne by every female member of the gens Claudia, a prominent aristocratic Roman family, and Pudens was not uncommon as a Roman cognomen - there is no evidence of a link between the Claudia and Pudens mentioned by Martial and the Claudia and Pudens referred to in 2 Timothy.
 Martial wrote in the 90s, while 2 Timothy is traditionally dated to the 60s.
 Some scholars consider the Pastoral Epistles to be pseudepigraphical, which would allow them to be dated to the 90s, but make their contents doubtful.
 The fact that the names Claudia and Pudens are separated in 2 Timothy by the name Linus also suggests they were not a married couple.